deepgram-devs/talk-time-analytics/README.md

 ### Run on localhost

-To run this project on your local computer:
+You can also run this project on your local computer.
+To do so, you will need to clone the repository, configure the settings, install the dependencies, and start the server.

 #### Clone the repository